-One of the questions I’m often asked is, “How can I get my book published by a traditional publishing house?”
+One of the questions I’m often asked by my clients, both in South Africa and abroad, is, “How can I get my book published by a traditional publishing house?”

 Signing a book deal with a traditional publisher is first prize in many ways, but it requires time and patience and a very thick skin.
 Publishers are businesses.
 Ultimately, they exist to make money.
 They receive hundreds, if not thousands, of solicited and unsolicited manuscripts every month, so they have the luxury of cherry-picking what they feel will raise their bottom line the fastest.
 If your book is topical and relevant (or offers a unique approach to a particular subject) and there’s nothing else out there like it, there’s every possibility they’ll snap it up.
 If not, brace yourself for a long wait and the very real possibility of a deluge of rejection letters.
 It happens to the best of us.